College Investment Policy and Review

 RESPONSIBILITY AND CONTROL

 The President of South Plains College, or at the President's discretion, the Vice President for Business Affairs will be designated as the Investment Officer for the College.
 The Investment Officer shall operate the investment program in a manner consistent with the College Investment Policy.
-The Investment Officer shall attend at least one investment training session containing at least 10 hours of instruction relating to the Officer's responsibility under the Public Funds Investment Act within twelve months after assuming duties.
-Thereafter, the Investment Officer must attend training session of not less than once in a two-year period that begins on the first day of the College's fiscal year and consists of the two consecutive fiscal years after than date, and receive not less than 10 hours of instruction relating to investment responsibilities.
+The Investment Officer shall attend at least one investment training session containing at least five hours of instruction relating to the Officer's responsibility under the Public Funds Investment Act within six months after assuming duties.
+Thereafter, the Investment Officer must attend training session of not less than once in a two-year period that begins on the first day of the College's fiscal year and consists of the two consecutive fiscal years after than date, and receive not less than five hours of instruction relating to investment responsibilities.
 The Center for Public Management at the University of North Texas and the PFM Asset Management, LLC are approved by the Board of Regents as providers of continuing investment training.

 The Investment Officer is responsible for establishing and maintaining an internal control structure designed to ensure that the assets of the College are protected from loss, theft, and misuse specifically, the internal controls will address the following: